jaredly/j2/Roadmap.md

 the effects examples
 and/or a nice error coalescing example.

+## Next little minute

+- [ ] get it so that there's one codepath, used by both the web ui & the jest tests.
+	- outputs: validation, annotations, jsraw & stuff
+		- text -> ast
+		- ast -> tast
+		- tast (analyze)
+		- for each toplevel
+			- validate
+			- refmt (w/ sourcemap???)
+			- ToIR
+			- ToJS
+- [ ] then get rid of `syms`, so that we can pave the way for type refinement
+- [ ] if/let it up my folks

 ## Switch next

 - [ ] set up a `simplify` thing